Skip to main

 Join us for a dynamic panel discussion, Bringing Evidence-Based Violence Prevention to Communities, presented in collaboration with the UK Center on Research to Prevent Violence Against Women.
 This session will spotlight how research-driven strategies—such as Green Dot, VIP Corps, and The Big 3—are being adapted and implemented to prevent violence and promote safety in communities.

-Panelists Dr. Danielle Davidov and Dr. Sarah DeGue—national leaders in violence prevention—will share their expertise alongside highlights from CRVAW’s ongoing work.
+Panelists Dr. Danielle Davidov, Dr. Sarah DeGue and Emily Clear will share their expertise alongside highlights from CRVAW’s ongoing work.
 Moderated by Dr. Ann Coker, the discussion will also explore the role of interventions like patient-centered screening in healthcare, horticultural therapy, trauma-informed cancer care, and substance use treatment in supporting families affected by violence.

 Don’t miss this opportunity to engage with leading experts and learn how data, science, and collaboration are driving the future of violence prevention.